koreacsl/PodBeater/env/README.md

 # 🛠️ Local Registry Environment Setup on Kubernetes Cluster

-This document explains how to set up the environment for experiments, including:
+This document explains how to set up the local registrt on Kubernetes cluseter for experiments:

 1. Setting up a **local registry** using Podman
 2. Saving Docker images to the local registry